olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 ### Subsequent Flashing ###

 Subsequent flashing can be done in two ways:
-1. Follow the initial flashing process
+1. Follow the initial flashing process using the ST-Link programmer
     - There is no need to change the read out protection after the initial flash
+    - If a full erase is desired, go to the Erase & Programming page and click 'Full chip erase'
-2. Boot into the system bootloader using the cli, lua or the OLED display
+2. Boot into the system bootloader using the CLI, Lua script or the OLED display
-    - This enables programming over UART1 (PA9, PA10) or UART2 (PA2, PA3) with a USB-TTL adapter using the Serial connection option in STM32CubeProgrammer
+    - This enables programming over UART1 (pins PA9, PA10, labeled 'D9' and 'MOSI') or UART2 (pins PA2, PA3, labeled 'Tx2' and 'Rx2') with a USB-TTL adapter using the Serial connection option in STM32CubeProgrammer.
+The on-board USB connector cannot be used.